sunnysledgertds/Openingsdex-Discord-Bot/README.md

 By using Openingsdex, you agree to abide by these terms and rules.
 Failure to comply with these rules may result in warnings, temporary or permanent bans, or other appropriate actions determined by the bot administrators and moderators.
 Remember that Openingsdex is for entertainment purposes.

 # Contesting a sanction
-If you want a re-evaluation of your case, you may do so by submitting a ticket in our [Discord Server](placeholder) (#⁠tickets channel) You must follow these rules:
+If you want a re-evaluation of your case, you may do so by submitting a ticket in our [Discord Server](https://discord.gg/t28tNp5bpp) (#⁠tickets channel) You must follow these rules: placehol
 Rules of sending a ticket:

 Do not send an appeal twice.